 Taurine is an essential amino acid for cats, this means that their body is unable to synthesize taurine and therefore they must get it from their diet.
 Humans and dogs are able to synthesize taurine, therefore it is an unessential amino acid for us and our canine companions.

 Taurine is essential for ensuring your kitten grows into a strong and healthy cat and your adult cat lives a healthy life.
-By feeding your cat a raw diet you are ensuring they are getting an adequate taurine intake, to keep them strong and healthy throughout out their life.
+By feeding your cat a raw diet you are ensuring they are getting an adequate taurine intake, to keep them strong and healthy throughout their life.

 What are the Best protein sources with high levels of taurine?

 The best protein sources that have high levels of protein are those muscles and organs that work the hardest, such as:

 The general rule is the smaller or faster the animal is then the more concentrated the taurine will be.

 Cats are designed to get most of their water from their food, this is because our now domesticated cats descended from desert-dwelling ancestors.
 They needed this important adaption to stay hydrated in this seriously hot and dry climate as they got their moisture from small animals and insects that they preyed upon.

 When feeding your cat a diet that consists of dry kibble this can cause a myriad of health issues, due to constant dehydration.
 By feeding a raw diet you are supplying your cat with a variety of fresh functional foods that contain a much higher moisture content and this will result in a happier and healthier pet.